dpi-tta-lessons/vs-code-basics/content.md

   Files you create in VS Code are saved directly into your project folder.
 No extra setup needed.
 </aside>

+### Copy Text Quickly

+VS Code makes it easy to quickly copy a line of text.
+Press `option + shift + ↓` to duplicate the current line.
+(This also works for up ↑)

+<video src="assets/open-project-workspace.mp4" autoplay loop muted playsinline></video>

 ## 3. Use the Integrated Terminal

 ![new terminal dropdown](assets/new-terminal-dropdown.png)